-This means your tires are approaching the of their lowest limit (20% less inflated than recommanded pressure).
+This means your tires are approaching the of their lowest limit (20% less inflated than recommended pressure).
 This situation is usually caused by the variations of ambiant temperature.

 If the light blinks when starting the car and remains turned on when you drive:

 You have one or many defective sensors.
-Make sure to unmount the tires and rim, pull-out the defective TPMS, and bring it to a specialist to correct the mistake.
-If the sensor is defective, look at your tire pressure manuallybefore driving by precaution.
+Make sure to unmount the tires and rim, pull-out the defective TPMS and bring it to a specialist to correct the problem.
+If the sensor is defective, look at your tire pressure manually before driving by precaution.

 - The tread wears faster, especially in its center.

-- Bad performance of the car due to a lack of grip of the tire.
+- Car performs badly due to a lack of grip of the tires.